HexHyperion/RAWinator/README.md

 A (relatively) simple ~and lightweight~ RAW file processing software with some additional functions, written in .NET using Magick.NET, as a project for AiTP lessons.

 ## Installation
-To open the project for development, you need to clone it to your machine either using
+To build the project, you need to clone it to your machine either using
 ```
 git clone https://github.com/HexHyperion/RAWinator.git
 ```
 or with the built-in Git integrations in your editor, and then open the **solution** (not the folder) with Visual Studio, Rider or other .NET IDE.

-To try out the app, build and run the project with what's usually a big, green "play" button - all dependencies should get installed automatically and after a while the window should appear.
+**.NET 8.0 runtime needs to be installed on your machine in order to run this app.** To try out the app, build and run the project with what's usually a big, green "play" button - all dependencies should get installed automatically and after a while the window should appear.

 Maybe someday I'll compile it into an .exe for mortals, but for now I fail to create a file that will want to run on my 2 Windows devices, let alone _all_ Windows devices...